-One of his favorite themes was a semi-clothed female.
-Often they were, like his Odalisque, evocative of oriental themes, which had been a favorite topic of Romantic painters.
+Francesco Hayez lived long and productive life.
+His output spanned both historic paintings and more appealing subjects that would have appealed to his patrons.
+One of his favorite themes was a semi-nude woman.
+Often they were, like his Odalisque, suggestive of oriental themes, which had been a favorite topic of Romantic painters.
 The depictions of harems and their women allowed them the ability to paint scenes not acceptable in their society.

-Influences: Francesco Maggiotto, Teodoro Matteini
+Artists Influencing Hayez: Francesco Maggiotto, Teodoro Matteini

 Painters Francesco Hayez Influenced: Angelo Pietrasanta, Carlo Belgioioso, Amanzio Cattaneo, Angelo Pietrasanta, Alessandro Focosi, Francesco Valaperta